1. What is the difference between inductive machine learning and deductive machine learning?

-A subsection of the question above.
-You have to demonstrate an understanding of what the typical goals of a logistic regression are (classification, prediction etc.) and bring up a few examples and use cases.
+Answer: A subsection of the question above.
+You have to demonstrate an understanding of what the typical goals of a logistic regression are (classification, prediction, etc.) and bring up a few examples and use cases.

 Imagine a curious kid who sticks his palm

-A decision tree builds classification (or regression) models as a tree structure, with datasets broken up into ever smaller subsets while developing the decision tree, literally in a tree-like way with branches and nodes.
+Answer: A decision tree builds classification (or regression) models as a tree structure, with datasets broken up into ever-smaller subsets while developing the decision tree, literally in a tree-like way with branches and nodes.
 Decision trees can handle both categorical and numerical data.

 47. How do classification and regression differ?

-Classification predicts group or class membership.
+Answer: Classification predicts group or class membership.
 Regression involves predicting a response.
-Classification is the better technique when you need a more definite answer.
+Classification is a better technique when you need a more definite answer.

-In machine learning, regularization is basically a process of introducing additional information with the purpose of solving an ill-posed problem or to avoid over fitting.
+Answer: In machine learning, regularization is basically a process of introducing additional information with the purpose of solving an ill-posed problem or to avoid overfitting.
 It is basically a form of regression, which regularizes or constrains the coefficient estimates to zero.
-The technique of regularization prevents learning a more complex or flexible model in order to avoid the over fitting risk.
+The technique of regularization prevents learning a more complex or flexible model in order to avoid overfitting risk.